Music BA (Hons)

 Work Placement Opportunities

 In your third year of study, you have the opportunity to undertake a music-related work-based placement.
-Placements are available with a range of our partner organisations (including Milapfest, the European Opera Centre, and Liverpool's two cathedrals).
-Past students have recently also undertaken placements with the Angelfield Arts Festival, BBC Radio Merseyside, and in Music Education settings.
+Placements are available with a range of our partner organisations (including Wild Hope Records, the Vocal Booth, the English National Ballet, the European Opera Centre, and Liverpool's two cathedrals).
+Past students have recently also undertaken placements with the Angelfield Arts Festival, BBC Radio Merseyside, and in music education settings.

 SALA